netxms/netxms-doc/admin/data-collection.rst

 =========================

 Every node can have many data collection items configured (see :ref:`basic-concepts-dci` for detailed description). |product_name| server has a set of threads dedicated to data collection, called `Data Collectors`, used to gather information from the nodes according to :term:`DCI` configuration.
 You can control how many data collectors will run simultaneously, by changing server configuration parameter ``NumberOfDataCollectors``.

+All configured DCIs are checked for polling requirement every second Main information about node(:guilabel:`Object Details`) can be supplemented with DCI information displayed as text(last value) on :guilabel:`Object Details`-> :guilabel:`Overview` page or in graph way on :guilabel:`Object Details`->:guilabel:`Performance` tab.

+DCI representation in text way can be configured on :ref:`dci-othe-options-label`.
+Next will be described only graph DCI representation configuration on :guilabel:`Performance` tab of :guilabel:`Object Details`.

-All configured DCIs are checked for polling requirement every second and if DCI needs to be polled, appropriate polling request is placed into internal data polling queue.
+Multiple DCIs can be grouped in one graph.
+To group them use the same group name in "Group" field. and if DCI needs to be polled, appropriate polling request is placed into internal data polling queue.
 First available data collector will pick up the request and gather information from the node according to DCI configuration.
 If a new value